 How old is India’s relation with Africa?

-What does India export to Africa to Africa?
+What does India import from and export to Africa?